Skip to main content

 How to set predictions based on unknown future circumstances.

-Updated over a month ago
+Updated over 10 months ago

 An 'If' formula is how you can set predictions based on unknown future circumstances.